Get insider access

 The best HP laptop we've tested is the HP Spectre x 360 14 (2024), a premium 2-in-1 convertible designed for general productivity.
 It has a nice OLED display with stylus support, a great keyboard and touchpad, and an amazing 4k webcam.
 Its Intel Meteor Lake CPU can easily handle tasks like web browsing, text processing, spreadsheets, and even more demanding workloads like programming and photo editing.
 Thermal throttling is minimal despite its thin and compact design, and the laptop doesn't get hot or loud.
 You get a fingerprint sensor and a facial recognition camera for quick logins.

-If you're looking for an HP gaming laptop, we recommend the HP OMEN 16 (2022).
-This 16-inch laptop has Intel 12th Gen CPUs and various NVIDIA GPUs, from an entry-level GTX 1650 to a powerful RTX 3070 Ti.
-There are also multiple display options, including a QHD panel with a 165Hz refresh rate.
-The keyboard feels great to type on, and there are many ports, including an Ethernet port for a stable internet connection when gaming online.
-Battery life is short at around seven hours of light use or a little over an hour of gaming, so you'll have to play with the laptop plugged in most of the time.
+We recommend the HP OMEN Transcend 14 (2024) if you want an HP gaming laptop.
+This 14-inch model is a jack-of-all-trades gaming and content-creation laptop.
+It features Intel Meteor Lake CPUs and various NVIDIA GPUs, from an entry-level RTX 4050 to an 80W (TGP) RTX 4070.
+Its 120Hz 2.8K OLED display is bright and colorful; however, its response time is only decent, and there's no VRR support to reduce screen tearing.
+The keyboard feels great to type on, and there are many ports, including an HDMI 2.1 port that can output a 4K 120Hz signal.
+Battery life is short at a little over an hour of gaming, so you'll have to play with the laptop plugged in most of the time.

 See our review